- Rachel Bistricer

 Do cultural differences affect the use of dopamine colors?

 Yes.
-Color perception is influenced by cultural and personal experiences, so it’s essential to consider your target audience when planning color palettes.
+Cultural and personal experiences influence color perception, so it’s essential to consider your target audience when generating color palettes.

 What makes a color a dopamine color?